datajerk/apple3rtr/README.md

 # Cold Booting

-> If `mess64` is not in your path, then provide the full path name to `mess64`.
+> Windows users, If `mame64` is not in your path, then provide the full path name to `mame64`.

 > OSX and Linux users, if `mame64` is in `apple3rtr` then type `./mame64`.

 1. Type on a single line (***but do not press RETURN--yet***):

 	```
-	mame64 apple3 -skip_gameinfo -volume -24 -resolution 1024x768 -effect Scanlines0x4 -sl1 cffa2 -hard apple3.hd -sl2 thclock -sl3 applicard -ramsize 512k
+	mame64 apple3 -skip_gameinfo -volume -24 -window -resolution 1024x768 -bios original -sl1 cffa2 -hard1 apple3.hd -sl2 thclock -sl3 applicard -ramsize 512k
 	```

 > Adjust `-volume` and `-resolution` to your taste.
 Volume 0 is the loudest.